Ordering-based Causal Discovery via Generalized Score Matching: Related Work

 \section{Related Work}

-Causal discovery algorithms broadly fall into two categories: constraint-based methods, such as \texttt{PC} \citep{spirtes1991algorithm} and \texttt{FCI} \citep{spirtes2000causation}, which detect edge existence and direction via conditional independence tests; and score-based\footnote{The term \textit{score} in traditional causality literature refers to an objective of a DAG optimization problem.
-This is to distinguish with the \textit{score} of data distribution $\nabla \log p(x)$ in score matching literature.} methods that optimize for DAGs based on a given objective function \citep{ott2003finding,chickering2002optimal,teyssier2012ordering,cussens2017polyhedral}.
+Causal discovery algorithms can be broadly categorized as either constraint-based methods, such as \texttt{PC} \citep{spirtes1991algorithm} and \texttt{FCI} \citep{spirtes2000causation} which detect edge existence and direction via conditional independence tests, or score-based methods that optimize for DAGs based on a given objective function \citep{ott2003finding,chickering2002optimal,teyssier2012ordering,cussens2017polyhedral}.
 Research on continuous data particularly enjoys remarkable progress over the years, driven by the development of non-convex characterization of the acyclicity constraints.
-This gives rise to a family of scalable DAG learning frameworks via continuous optimization programs, notably \citet{lachapelle2019gradient,zheng2020learning,yu2019dag,bello2022dagma}.
-We refer readers to \citep{glymour2019review,vowels2022d,kitson2023survey} for excellent reviews of the related methods.
-In the following, we focus on ordering-based algorithms and structure learning approaches for discrete observational data.
+This gives rise to a family of scalable DAG learning frameworks via continuous optimization programs, notably in \citet{lachapelle2019gradient,zheng2020learning,yu2019dag,bello2022dagma}.